vorzelmir/TheTips/Golang_calculator_GitLab-CICD_AWS_ECR/README.md

 #### AWS needed steps

-1. Create IAM __admin__ user, set AdministratorAccess and AmazonECS_FullAccess permissions and save credentions of this user
+1. Create IAM __admin__ user, set AdministratorAccess and AmazonECS_FullAccess permissions, and save credentials of this user

-2. Create private repository in the ECR with __gitlab-repo__ name.
+2. Create a private repository in the ECR with __gitlab-repo__ name.

 #### Create some variables in the GitLab.com